quantaseed/projects-teensyExpression/hardware/readme.md

 [![micro_usb_connector.jpg](micro_usb_connector.jpg)](https://www.ebay.com/itm/10X-Micro-Usb-5-Pin-Male-Plug-Socket-Connector-Right-Angle-Long-Head-Cover-Tail/201390419549)

-And I needed the female Type A connector as well (probably around $1 on ebay).
+And I needed the female TypeB connector as well (probably around $1 on ebay).

 What made this step considerably more fun, and easy, was the purchase of some prewired headers and sockets for 2.54mm circuit boards.
 I got 10 of em for